cmayen/paila/README.md

 The ingest server that will receive log files from remote machines running the paila-logpush.sh shell script and queue the files for AI analysis.

+#### paila-reporter

+The reporter server calls for AI analysis and provides a web interface.

 ---